lgwillmore/warden/docs/src/orchid/resources/pages/core/policies.md

-A policy encapsulates the logic for a evaluating if a particular condition or set of conditions has been satisfied by the access Request.
+A policy encapsulates the logic for evaluating if a particular condition or set of conditions has been satisfied by the access Request.

+## Expression Policies

+### Operands

+### Operators

 ## Boolean Policies